KenSuenobu/scattersphere/scattersphere-docs/SINGLE_SERVER.md

 which JAR file a specified `Task` is associated with if the `JobDefinition` is loaded, and the `Task` has not yet been defined.

+## Running of Jobs

+Once ready to run a `Job`, the specified `Job` is formed from the `JobDefinition` that was created on the fly (or loaded in ahead of time.)
+Once the `Job` is created dynamically using the `Task` definitions therein, it creates a `Job` that can be triggered.

+Upon running the `Job`, the `JobExecutor` is fired off internally, and an ID to control the job is returned as a handle.

+From this handle, you can query the state of the `Job`, just as you can programmatically.
+If the `Job` fails, the failure is stored in the logs from the server, so that the user can view the logs and see what the outcome was.  `Jobs` can still be stopped, canceled, paused, and such, as they can programmatically.  `Job` handles are the ID of the `Job` being run.
+When a `Job` is controlled, it is done by its numeric ID.